Jeejeejeelis/ballTracking/README.md

-# Ball Tracking with YOLOv8
+# Ball Tracking with YOLOv8 and OpenCV

-This project is designed to track balls in real-time using the state-of-the-art object detection model, YOLOv8.
+This project is designed to track balls using the state-of-the-art object detection model, YOLOv8, and the computer vision library, OpenCV.

 ## Table of Contents
 1. Dependencies